RayKay91/gatsby-tutorial-official/README.md

 Changes made to the `gatsby-config.js` file will require a restart of the dev server for changes to be put into effect.

+### Data in Gatsby

+Data in Gatsby is everything that's not a React component.
+You can use things like GraphQL to query APIs to pull in data from other services to populate the site.

+You can use Gatsby's `createPages` API to use a different method of pulling in data, but by doing so you lose a lot of benefits that come with Gatsby.
+Check the API page for more details.

+Instead use the *Gatsby way of doing things* which is to use **Graph QL**.